- You’ll find a greater sense of direction and purpose for your ministry. You’ll have more clarity about what you want out of ministry.

 Faith.
 I trust that God’s purposes are at work in us and in the world.
 I do this work because I’ve been called to it.

-Honesty and reliability.
-I keep my word, and follow through in a timely manner on what I say I will do.
+Reliability.
+I keep my word, and follow through on what I say I will do.

-I knows what ministry is like because I lived it as a pastoral leader for fifteen years.
+I know what ministry is like because I lived it as a pastoral leader for fifteen years.
 I offer a wider perspective on the way churches function and how to make a difference within them.
-Rather than offering a leadership technique or a formula, I help people find a new way to live in ministry which fits their unique calling and giftedness.
+Rather than a leadership technique or formula, I offer a new way to live in ministry which fits your unique calling and giftedness.